navidJadid/openease-setup/README.md

 Requirements:

-- Debian Ubuntu 18.04 LTS or 20.04 LTS
 - git
 - docker
 - docker-compose

-Side note: In case the latest version of the requirements above do not work, the following versions are confirmed to build the project properly:
+Recommended

-- Debian Ubuntu 18.04 LTS
+- Debian Ubuntu 18.04 LTS or higher as operating system
-- git
-- docker ver.
-19.03.13, build 4484c46d9d
-- docker-compose 1.25.4

-Side note: MacOS, Windows, and other Linux distros might work as well, but we have not tested those operating systems enough to list them as supported.
-In case you find out a certain operating system works fine, feel free to reach out and we will extend the list of supported operating systems.
+Note: docker-compose version 1.25.4 is guaranteed to work, if newer docker version exhibit problems.

 ## Table of Contents